-Add the tomato paste, apple cider vinegar, erythritol, Worcestershire, liquid smoke, chili powder, smoked paprika, mustard, cumin, and water to the saucepan.
-Whisk and heat on medium-low heat until the ingredients have combined.
-Lower the heat to low and simmer for 20 minutes, stirring frequently until thickened and is slightly darker in color.
+Whisk the ingredients until combined.
+Reduce the heat to low and simmer for 20 minutes, stirring frequently, until thickened and slightly darker in color.

-Allow the sauce to cool slightly and then place it in a blender and blend until completely smooth.
+Allow the sauce to cool slightly.
+If a smooth sauce is desired, place it in a blender and blend until completely smooth.
 Taste and add more salt if needed.

-- You can add more erythritol depending on how sweet you like your barbecue sauce.
+- You can add more or less erythritol depending on how sweet you like your barbecue sauce.

 - If you’re looking to make the sauce spicy, you can add 1 teaspoon of crushed red pepper flakes when you add the other spices.
 Or add hot sauce to taste.

 - If you like a thinner sauce, add another 1/4 cup of water or, for a super tangy sauce, add 2 more tablespoons of apple cider vinegar.

 - If you want the flavor to be even more intensified, you can add the spices when you add the onions and garlic.
 Sautéing makes the flavor of the spices even stronger.

 - Store in an airtight container in the refrigerator for up to a week.